Chocolate Cookies With Peanut Butter Chips

 Levain Bakery Dark Chocolate Peanut Butter Chip Cookies.

-Ingredients needed
+Key Ingredients

-• Baking soda– Gives the cookies some rise and helps them from spreading too much.
+• Baking soda.
+Gives the cookies some rise and helps them from spreading too much.

-• Peanut Butter Chip- The key ingredient!
+• Peanut Butter Chips.
+The key ingredient!
 I used vegan peanut butter chips to keep this recipe vegan.
 However, you can use Reese’s peanut butter baking chips if you don’t follow a particular diet.

-• Dark Chocolate– Optional, but adds extra gooey chocolate flavor.
+• Dark Chocolate.
+Optional, but adds extra gooey chocolate flavor.
 Use your favorite chocolate bar, chopped into morsels.
-Alternatively, use dairy free chocolate morsels
+Alternatively, use dairy-free chocolate morsels.

 How to make chocolate cookies with peanut butter chips